Why Great Habits Are More Important Than Great Skills

 Kent Beck is a very accomplished software engineer, with seminal contributions to the industry since the mid 1990’s.
-He’s credited with inventing (or re-discovering) TDD.
+He’s credited with inventing (or re-discovering) Test-Driven Development (TDD).
 He’s the creator of jUnit, and several other xUnit suites.
-He’s the creator of extreme programming and the author of the authoritative book on the subject: Extreme Programming Explained, as well as many other books.
+He’s the creator of extreme programming (XP) and the author of the authoritative book on the subject: Extreme Programming Explained, as well as many other books.

 Yet with all of these accomplishments, any one of which could make the average programmer envious, he claims he’s not a great programmer.

 I’m not a great programmer; I’m just a good programmer with great habits.

 What does he mean by “great habits”?
 He elaborated on this in a Quora post.
 In summary, he says:

 My books basically describe the habits: code for other people, work in small steps, rest well.

 Kent’s concept of “great habits” has been with me for years, and it’s a guiding principle when I think about how I do my work, and how I train and mentor others to do their work.
 The concept of “great habits” has applications far beyond computer science and software devepment—the habitual use of check lists in industries like medicine and aviation are examples.